 Phase 2: Targeted Restoration of Historic Mill Cottages for Rehabilitation and sale to Artists

 There are currently 14 parcels along Schell Avenue and Hydrolia Street, in what has been dubbed the Village Block, that are slated for rehab and sale.
 These 14 homes will make up the artist village in which artists will live, work, and take full advantage of the adjacent Mill Hill Community Arts Center.
 Again, thanks to a partnership with the Urban Development Authority, homes in the Village Block are being rehabbed to fit the affordability standards of the neighborhood with special incentives offered to artists looking to purchase a new home.
-To date, multiple homes in the Village have been rehabbed with sales to begin in 2019 along with major infrastructure improvements to the land surrounding the homes.
+To date, 6 homes in the Village have been rehabbed and are available for sale along with major infrastructure improvements to the land surrounding the homes.

 Phase 3: Creation of an Asset Map and Cultural Master Plan for the Neighborhood